 You can add some style to your dog’s fuller ears by adding layers or providing a straight or round edge to the bottom of the ears.
 This look can help shape your dog’s adorable face.

 16. Bell Bottom Cut

-The bell bottom cut makes it look like your Goldendoodle is wearing bellbottoms.
+The bell bottom cut makes it look like your Golden Poo is wearing bell bottoms.
 Here the top of the legs is trimmed short while the bottom features long flared hair.

-While this look can look amazing, it is pretty difficult to maintain, particularly if your Goldendoodle loves swimming or running in the mud.
+While this look can look amazing, it is pretty difficult to maintain, particularly if your dog loves swimming or running in the mud.

 17. Round Feet